 That’s coming later—a final rest and ultimate reward.

-When we don’t need to find ultimate satisfaction in our own work, we can enjoy what we do find even more.
-We can live, we can walk, and we draw meaning from every action we perform with our end goal in mind.
+When we don’t need to find ultimate satisfaction in our own work, we enjoy what we do find even more.
+We live, we walk, and we draw meaning from every action we perform with our end goal in mind.
 Glorifying God.
 Loving and living in the joy and hope He provides.

-Our problem is not that satisfaction and contentment are impossible.
+Our problem is not that satisfaction and contentment are impossible

-Our problem is that we are looking for them in wrong places instead of fixing our eyes beyond what we can see, to a hope that will never fail.
+Our problem is that we are looking for them in the wrong places instead of fixing our eyes beyond what we can see, to a hope that will never fail.

 Yes, someday we will be satisfied.
 But it will not be in ourselves and for ourselves.
 It will be in God and absolutely nothing will be able to take that away from us.